root-project/web/blog/_posts/2021-10-30-debuging-root-scripts-in-eclipse.md

 A more straightforward solution would be **turning our ROOT script into a standalone ROOT-based C++ program** with `main()` function.
 This will ensure the correct entry point and provide an **intuitive debugging flow**.

-If you are already taking advantage of CMake to build your ROOT-based project, feel free to skip to the next section.
+If you are already taking advantage of CMake to build your ROOT-based project, feel free to **skip to the next section**.
 If not, you can refer to a template repository [hosted on my GitHub](https://github.com/petrstepanov/root-eclipse).
 This repository contains a trivial ROOT-based program code and `CMakeLists.txt` configuration file ready for debugging.
 Check out the repository in the desired location on your computer.
 For instance, we download it into `~/Development` folder.

 ```
 mkdir -p ~/Development && cd ~/Development